 何愛玲 (CHINESE NAME: Hé Ài Líng)

-Eileen was born in Lexington, KENTUCKY (1966) and grew up in Ann Arbor, MICHIGAN, with a few years attending later elementary and middle school at the Willow Run School District while living in Ypsilanti, MI.
+Eileen was born to Philip & Grace Ho in Lexington, KENTUCKY (1966) and grew up on the land of the Fox, Peoria, Anishinabewaki and Potawatomi, in the city of Ann Arbor, MICHIGAN, with a few years attending later elementary and middle school at the Willow Run School District while living in Ypsilanti, MI, where she spelled her way to a Washtenaw County championship and 5th place in the State of Michigan Spelling Bee (8th grade) going out on the word "egregious", and eventually graduated salutatorian of her class at Ann Arbor Huron High School (1983).

 Eileen likes to collect ROCKS & majored in Geology (1986, B.S. in Geological Sciences, LS&A Honors, University of Michigan).
-Has a Master's Degree, in SCIENCE!
+She has a Master's Degree, in SCIENCE!
 (1988, M.S. in Earth & Environmental Sciences, University of Michigan).
+She also volunteered at the Ecology Center of Ann Arbor (1994-96) in Environmental Health and worked on an inaugural version of their website.

 RAION TAIKO & Great Lakes Taiko Center (GLTC)